-Vulvar cancer symptoms are not always apparent, particularly when the condition is in its early stages.
-Additionally, when symptoms do present, it’s often easy for a woman to mistakenly attribute them to other, more common medical conditions.
-Because there are currently no recommended screening tests that can reliably detect vulvar cancer in asymptomatic women, it is important for a woman to examine herself regularly to become familiar with her body and what is normal for her, and to promptly report any abnormalities or concerns to a health care provider.
+Vulvar cancer symptoms are not always noticeable, especially when the cancer is in its early stages.
+Additionally, when symptoms do become apparent, it can be easy for a woman to mistakenly attribute them to a more common—and less serious—medical condition.
+Because there are currently no recommended screening tests that can reliably detect vulvar cancer in women who are not exhibiting symptoms, it is important for every woman to examine herself regularly to become familiar with her body and what is normal for her, and to promptly discuss any abnormalities or concerns with a health care provider.

-- Skin abnormalities, such as changes in pigment or texture
+- Vulvar skin changes, such as variations in pigment or texture

 - Open sores

 There are several different types of precancerous vulvar changes and vulvar cancer, and each type can produce its own unique set of symptoms.